-- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.

-Score explanation: In the first year curriculum the Professional Competencies unit contains a didactic lecture titled "Understanding Environmental Determinants of Health and the Physician's Role in Prevention, Diagnosis, Treatment and Management" with a corresponding self-directed study tutorial titled "Environmental Health and Advocacy".
-While the lecture is primarily focused on other topics of environmental health (e.g. occupational and gestational toxin exposure), there is some specific content related to climate change impacts on health.
-Within the lecture there is a bullet point on how climate change is affecting patterns of infectious diseases.
+Score explanation: In the first year curriculum the Professional Competencies unit contains a didactic lecture titled "Planetary Health- Impact of Healthcare Systems on the Planet" with a corresponding self-directed study tutorial titled "Planetary Health and Advocacy".
+While the lecture primarily focuses on the impacts of climate change on health, there was no mention of the impacts of climate change on the changing patterns of infectious diseases.